- The notorious “Sharkcano”, known as the Kavachi Volcano, is in the Solomon Islands.

 The notorious “Sharkcano”, known as the Kavachi Volcano, is in the Solomon Islands.
 This volcano gets its name from the sea god, “Kavachi”.
 Locals on the islands often call the volcano “Rejo te Kvachi” or “Kavachi’s Oven”.
 Kavachi is a submarine volcano in the Pacific Ocean, and one of the most active ones around.
 Its first officially recorded eruption was marked in 1939, and the volcano has been continuously erupting ever since.
 Each time it erupts, lava from the volcano creates new islands nearby.
 However, these islands are small and shallow so they are quickly reclaimed by eroding ocean waves.

 Today, the summit of the Kavachi Volcano is around 65 feet below the ocean’s surface.
 From here the volcano projects quite a masterful display of phreatomagmatic eruptions.
 These unique eruptions occur when the volcano’s hot magma hits the water of the ocean.
 This collision creates an intensely powerful explosion.
 Steam clouds, ash, and volcanic rock fragments are blasted into the air above the ocean’s surface.
-To put it simply, this is not a very safe place to be.
+Simply put, this is not a very safe place to be.

 A Shockingly Sharky Discovery